Rowing at the 1972 Summer Olympics – Men's coxed pair: Background

 This was the 13th appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's coxed pair was one of the original four events in 1900, but was not held in 1904, 1908, or 1912.
 It returned to the programme after World War I and was held every Games from 1924 to 1992, when it (along with the men's coxed four) was replaced with the men's lightweight double sculls and men's lightweight coxless four.

 Two of the 18 competitors from the 1968 coxed pair Final A returned: rower Wolfgang Gunkel and coxswain Klaus-Dieter Neubert from the fourth-place East German boat.
 They, along with new second rower Jörg Lucke (a 1968 coxless pairs Olympic champion), had won the 1971 European championship and were among the favorites.
-Another top team was the Czechoslovakian boat, brothers Oldřich Svojanovský and Pavel Svojanovský and cox Vladimír Petříček; they had won the 1969 European title.
+Another top team was the Czechoslovak boat, brothers Oldřich Svojanovský and Pavel Svojanovský and cox Vladimír Petříček; they had won the 1969 European title.
 The Romanian crew, Ștefan Tudor, Petre Ceapura, and cox Ladislau Lovrenschi, were the reigning (1970) World Champions.

 Canada and Norway each made their debut in the event.
 France and the United States each made their 11th appearance, tied for most among nations to that point.